Private tours from Bucharest

 Itinerary

-Day 1: Bucharest - Bacau - Roman - Suceava - Radauti
+Day 1: Bucharest - Bacau - Roman - Bucovina

-Day 2: Radauti - Sucevita - Moldovita - Voronet - Piatra Neamt
+Day 2: Bucovina - Sucevita - Moldovita - Voronet - Piatra Neamt

 Day 3: Piatra Neamt - Lacu Rosu - Brasov - Bran - Bucharest